AtamaCo/cdk-adobe-eds/API.md

 - *Type:* string

-The region config for the default EDS region.
+The region config for the default Edge Delivery Services region.

 This propertly is only used if Origin Shield is enabled.
 Note no enum is provided here because there is no enum, so take care!